-When the IMF provides a loan to a country, a due diligence exercise is carried out to obtain assurances that the country’s central bank receiving IMF resources is able to adequately manage the funds, and provide reliable information.
-Experience with these “safeguards assessments”, since they were introduced in 2000, has shown a positive impact for many central banks through strengthened governance, control, and reporting mechanisms.
+When the IMF provides a loan to a country, a due diligence exercise is carried out to obtain assurance that the country’s central bank receiving IMF resources is able to manage the funds and provide reliable information.
+Experience with safeguards assessments, which were introduced in 2000, shows a positive impact for central banks through strengthened governance, control, and reporting mechanisms

 Protecting IMF resources ensures future availability to other members

 Under its Articles of Agreement, the IMF must establish “adequate safeguards” for the use of its resources.
 This is to ensure that loans to member countries are repaid as they fall due so those resources become available to other members in need.
-Types of safeguards include limits on how much can be borrowed, conditions on the loans, measures to deal with misreporting or arrears, or “safeguards assessments” of central banks.
+Safeguards include limits on how much can be borrowed, conditions on the loans, measures to deal with misreporting or arrears, and “safeguards assessments” of central banks.

 A safeguards assessment is a diagnostic review of a central bank’s governance and control framework.
-Five key areas—denoted by the acronym ELRIC—are assessed to help safeguard IMF disbursements and minimize the risk of inaccurate reporting of key data to the IMF (“misreporting”) for as long as a country has IMF credit outstanding.
-Emphasis is placed on the effectiveness of the central bank’s governance across all ELRIC areas.
+Five key areas denoted by the acronym ELRIC are assessed to help safeguard IMF disbursements and minimize the risk of inaccurate reporting of key data to the IMF (“misreporting”).
+Governance is an overarching principle transcending all ELRIC areas.

-External audit mechanism: The publication of central bank annual financial statements that are independently audited in accordance with international standards is a key requirement under the safeguards policy.
-Assessments look at the process for the selection and rotation of external auditors, the quality of the audit and the auditors’ communication with governance bodies such as the central bank board and audit committee.
+External audit mechanism: Publication of a central bank’s annual financial statements that are independently audited in accordance with international standards is a key requirement of the safeguards policy.
+An assessment also looks at the process for the selection and rotation of external auditors, the quality of the audit and the auditors’ communication with governance bodies such as the central bank board and audit committee.

-Legal structure and autonomy: Government interference can undermine a central bank’s autonomy and increase the risks in its operations.
-Assessments therefore focus on laws and regulations affecting autonomy, transparency and governance at the central bank as well as actual practices in these areas.
-They also ascertain whether the legal framework supports the other four ELRIC pillars.
+Legal structure and autonomy: Government interference can undermine a central bank’s autonomy and increase the risks associated with its operations.
+Assessments focus on laws and regulations affecting autonomy, transparency, and governance at the central bank, as well as actual practices in these areas.
+They also ascertain whether the legal framework supports the other four ELRIC areas.

 Financial reporting: Safeguards assessments evaluate whether the central bank adheres to international good practices for transparent accounting and financial reporting.
 The use of internationally recognized standards enables consistency and reliable reporting.
-Because of the importance of monetary data reported under IMF programs, consistency between published financial information and central bank monetary data that are sourced from the accounting system.
+Because of the importance of monetary data reported under IMF programs, consistency between published financial information and the underlying accounting data is closely reviewed.

-Central banks provide information—including financial statements, internal and external audit reports, legislation relevant to the central bank, and summaries of central bank controls—to the IMF on the above five areas.
-IMF staff review this documentation, and hold discussions with the bank’s staff and external auditors; many assessments also include a visit to the central bank.
-A safeguards report is produced that includes recommendations to address indentified vulnerabilities, and key recommendations may become part of program benchmarks.
+Central banks provide information to the IMF on the above five areas, including financial statements, internal and external audit reports, legislation relevant to the central bank, and summaries of internal controls.
+IMF staff review this documentation and hold discussions with the bank’s staff and external auditors, typically by conducting a visit to the central bank.
+Following this process, a report is produced that includes recommendations to address identified vulnerabilities.
+Priority recommendations may become part of program benchmarks.

-Country authorities have the opportunity to comment on the report before it is finalized.
-Safeguards assessment reports are confidential documents and the IMF Executive Board is informed of the findings and recommendations in summary form in country reports, and is provided with thematic activity reports every two years.
-With the written consent of the central bank, safeguards reports may be shared with the World Bank and, where relevant, the European Central Bank on a confidential basis, but only with the written consent of the central bank in question and subject to strict distribution controls.
-Formal confidential briefings can be provided to donors, if requested, with the consent of the central bank.
-The Board is also provided annual activity reports that include findings, issues, and corrective actions taken.
+Country authorities have the opportunity to comment on safeguards reports before they are finalized.
+The reports are confidential and are not shared with the IMF Executive Board.
+However, the Board is informed of key findings and recommendations in summary form in country reports, and is provided with thematic activity reports every two years.
+With the written consent of the central bank, safeguards reports may be shared with the World Bank, or where relevant, the European Central Bank on a confidential basis.
+Confidential briefings are provided to donors, if requested, with the consent of the central bank.

-IMF staff monitor the implementation of safeguards recommendations and developments in the central bank’s safeguards framework until the member’s credit outstanding falls below the post-program monitoring (PPM) threshold, at which time the monitoring is normally limited to a review of the annual external audit results.
-Flexible Credit Line (FCL) arrangements, however, are exempt because of the rigorous requirements that must be met to qualify for an FCL, and safeguard procedures are therefore limited to a review of the most recently completed audit of the central bank.
-Members may also request a voluntary assessment where there is a non-financial arrangement with the IMF.
+IMF staff monitor the implementation of recommendations and developments in the central bank’s safeguards framework until the member’s credit outstanding falls below the post-program monitoring (PPM) threshold, at which time the monitoring is normally limited to a review of the annual external audit results.
+Flexible Credit Line (FCL) arrangements are exempt from full safeguards assessments because of the rigorous criteria to qualify for an FCL.
+Safeguard procedures for FCLs are limited to a review of the most recent external audit of the central bank.
+Members may also request a voluntary assessment in cases where there is a non-financial arrangement with the IMF.

 Assessments complement other IMF work

 The safeguards assessments policy was introduced in March 2000, in the wake of instances of misreporting and allegations of misuse of IMF resources.
-It is now an integral part of the IMF’s lending activities, with 244 assessments having been completed to date.
-The policy was last reviewed in July 2010.
+It is now an integral part of the IMF’s lending activities, with 288 assessments covering 95 central banks having been completed to date.
+The policy has been reviewed by the Executive Board every five years.